onflow/nft-storefront/docs/documentation.md

 fun getAllowedCommissionReceivers(): [Capability<&{FungibleToken.Receiver}>]?
 ```
 Fetches the allowed marketplaces capabilities or commission receivers for the underlying listing.
-If it returns `nil` then commission is up to grab by anyone.
+If it returns `nil` then commission paid to the receiver by default.

 ---